 Meta Title: Put solid keywords in your meta title to make it appear in search results

-Meta description: You will have to write an engaging meta description with relevant keywords to boost your click-through rate.
+Meta description: You must write an engaging meta description with relevant keywords to boost your click-through rate.

-Image file names/ ALT attributes: First of all, you will have to attractive and appealing pictures in your Google SEO content, so that people enjoy your writings.
+Image file names/ ALT attributes: First, you will have attractive and appealing pictures in your Google SEO content so that people enjoy your writing.
 Use the keyword in your file names and ALT attribute to define your picture among the users and search engines with the essential keyword.

-Anchor text: In order to make it easier for Google crawlers to find and rank your page, you must link your new page with several other pages of your site using the keyword as the anchor text.
+Anchor text: To make it easier for Google crawlers to find and rank your page, you must link your new page with several other site pages using the keyword as the anchor text.

-Though the search algorithms and ranking factors are frequently changing, the page’s ability to rank highly depends upon the relevance, trustworthiness, and authority of your website.
-50% of your ranking factor weight is determined by your off-site SEO related factors.
+Though the search algorithms and ranking factors are frequently changing, the page’s ability to rank highly depends upon your website’s relevance, trustworthiness, and authority.
+Your off-site SEO-related factors determine 50% of your ranking factor weight.

 Links and Off-page SEO

-There are mainly three types of links that are defined by how are they are earned:
+There are mainly three types of links that are defined by how they are earned:

-Natural links: When links are given naturally without any action from the page owner, then it is called natural links.
-For example: If someone shares your content due to its relevancy in their field, it is known as natural links.
+Natural links: When links are given naturally without any action from the page owner, they are called natural links.
+For example: If someone shares your content due to its relevancy in their field, it is known as a natural link.

-Manually built links: When you take actions to promote your site like asking influencers to share your content, suggesting customers link to your site, it is called manually built links.
+Manually built links: When you take actions to promote your site, like asking influencers to share your content or suggesting customers link to your site, it is called manually built links.

-Self-created links: These are the kinds of links created when you add backlinks in a blog comments, online directory, forum, press release, etc. However, don’t overdo it, otherwise, Google will consider it a black hat SEO.
+Self-created links: These are the kinds of links created when you add backlinks in blog comments, online directories, forums, press releases, etc. However, don’t overdo it, otherwise, Google will consider it a black hat SEO.
 Your site will tend to look spammy in that sense.

-Besides earning links from an external websites, you can also practice strategies like Social Media Marketing, Guest blogging, Influencer marketing; Mention linked and unlinked brands to improve your rankings.
-Off-page SEO is all about influencing search engine and user perception regarding your site’s quality.
-If you win their trust and build a reputable position, your site will rank effortlessly.
+Besides earning links from external websites, you can also practice strategies like Social Media Marketing, Guest blogging, Influencer marketing, and Mention linked and unlinked brands to improve your rankings.

-Always keep in mind that SEO is a slow process and takes time to work its magic.
-You will have work for months to experience the benefits of SEO.
-However, all these practices are worth your time to build a sustainable online business that brings continuous organic traffic for years to come.
+Always remember that SEO is slow and takes time to work its magic.
+You will have to work for months to experience the benefits of SEO.
+However, all these practices are worth your time to build a sustainable online business that brings continuous organic traffic for years.